steve-allam/resource-name-permissions/README.md

 ## privileges([ privileges ])

-Sets or returns priviliges
+Sets or returns priviliges.

 `privileges` can be either an array or comma-separated string with privilege names or their bitmasks.
 For example, `13`, `read`, `owner`, and `read,update,3` are valid.

-When `privileges` are not defined method returns the bitmask of all privileges.
+When `privileges` are not defined it returns a bitmask of all privileges.

 ```js
 const perm = permission('article/1234:read');